Cara’s Domino Donation

 Helping me along the way was the Living Kidney Donors Network a nonprofit organization that helps people who are in need of a kidney transplant and those that are interested in donating.
 Their website is lkdn.org and I hope you will take the time to see the wonderful work of this organization.

-The following is a press release from Northwestern Memorial Hospital, this was their largest kidney exchange.
+The surgery was at Northwestern Memorial Hospital, this was their largest kidney exchange.
 Dr. Joseph Leventhal was the lead surgeon and head of the Kidney Transplant Unit.

 Although I had originally wanted to be an anonymous donor, I realized that by spreading the word about the need for kidney transplants, I would help more people by sharing my experience.
 As you can see, altruistic donors can save the lives of many.
 It is now my personal mission to be of assistance to anyone who is considering becoming an altruistic donor.